joseamoroso/eks-blueprints-cdk-infra/README.md

-# Desplegando apps con EKS blueprints y GitOps
+# Deploying apps with EKS blueprints y GitOps

 This tutorial will deploy an EKS cluster using the EKS Blueprints project and ArgoCD.
 Both tools allow us to manage our apps by using GitOps.